2025 Sponsorship Oppurtunites

 Corporate Achievement

-This award is presented to an individual or company that demonstrates leadership, innovation, commitment and good corporate citizenship in Metro Maryland and beyond.
+This award is presented to an individual or company that demonstrates leadership, innovation, commitment, and good corporate citizenship in Metro Maryland and beyond.
 The awardee has set consistently high standards for financial performance, sound management, and sustained growth over a period of many years, and has made significant and lasting contributions to the local economy and the community.

 - James G. Davis Construction Corporation (2021)